Flag

 Operational Military Healthcare

 The Royal Netherlands Air Force has aviation medical capabilities for AEROMEDEVAC and STRATEVAC tasks, holding capabilities for Air Force deployable units.
-There is casualty station capacity within their casualty staging units (CSU) and they have search and rescue (SAR) assets for domestic tasks (in cooperation with the Navy).
+There is casualty station capacity within their casualty staging units (CSU).
 There is a separate medical branch at Air Force HQ, headed by the Air Force Surgeon General.
 The Air Force medical services have a total strength of approximately 140 service members.

 The Royal Netherlands Navy has maritime medical capabilities for their vessels (Role 1 and Role 2F).
 Role 2 capability can be stationed on the prepared facilities of the 3 Netherlands Royal Navy Joint Support ships.
 The Role 2 facilities will be staffed and equipped by 400 MedBn and surgical capacity from the Defence Healthcare Organisation.